 Packaging and Shipping

-Tea infusions, juice (from the fresh herb), tinctures, as a compress, and in baths.
+Tea infusions, juice (from the fresh herb), tinctures, and in baths.

 This information is not intended to diagnose, treat, cure, or prevent any disease.